vin-blanc-le-guide-la-cave-éclairée

 The white wine guide

-To provide you with the best possible insight on the subject, you will therefore find in this article all the keys to better understand the world of white wine.
-From its origins to its production methods and main styles, it will hold no more secrets for you after reading this!
+In order to provide you with the best possible insight on the subject, you will therefore find in this article all the keys to better understand the world of white wine.
+From its origins to its manufacturing method, including its main styles, this will hold no more secrets for you after reading this !

 The origins of white wine

-According to the archaeological evidence available to us, the first wines produced by humans were made over 8,000 years ago in the Caucasus (Georgia, Armenia, Azerbaijan, etc.).
-If the excavations have still not made it possible to reveal what type of wine it was, it would be logical to think that it was white, given its greater ease of production compared to red wine.
+According to the archaeological evidence we have, the first wines produced by humans were made over 8,000 years ago in the Caucasus (Georgia, Armenia, Azerbaijan, etc.).
+If the excavations have still not revealed what type of wine it was, it would be logical to think that it was white, given its greater ease of production compared to red wine.

 Indeed, whether the grapes have red or white skins, these generally contain white juice.
-Therefore, if their berries are directly pressed (without maceration), this will allow the production of a white wine, regardless of the skin color of the grape!
+Therefore, if their berries are directly pressed (without maceration), this will allow the production of a white wine, regardless of the color of the grape skin.

-While we are not certain of the color of the first wines produced by humans, the presence of white wine is nevertheless well established as early as Ancient Egypt, that is, already more than 3000 years before our era.
-Its consumption is also attested in Ancient Greece (1500 BC to 323 BC.JC) as well as among the Romans (27 BC until 476).
+While we are not certain of the color of the first wines produced by humans, the presence of white wine is nevertheless well established as early as Ancient Egypt, that is already more than 3000 years before our era.
+Its consumption is also attested in Ancient Greece (1500 BC to 323 BC) as well as among the Romans (27 BC until 476).

 With the progressive Christianization of the country, the needs increased.
 From the 9th century onwards, the lords also invested in the vineyard in order to have their own production as well as to demonstrate their belonging to a certain social elite.

 As the Middle Ages progressed, wine consumption became more widespread.
-It was then consumed in large quantities by common people (up to 3L per day on average, including women and children!).
-Throughout this medieval period, the wine consumed was mainly white, as red wine did not yet truly exist (see our article on red wine).
-In fact, it was only from the 13th century onwards that the latter began to gain popularity and eventually surpassed white wine in volume in the 17th century.
+This was then consumed in large quantities by common people (up to 3L per day on average, including women and children!).
+Throughout this medieval period, the wine consumed was mainly white, as red wine did not yet properly exist (see our article on red wine).
+Indeed, it was only from the 13th century onwards that the latter began to gain notoriety and eventually surpassed white wine in volume in the 17th century.

 The harvest

-The harvest is the first step in making any wine.
-It simply consists of picking the grapes when they reach maturity.
+The harvest is the first step in the making of any wine.
+It simply consists of harvesting the grapes when they reach maturity.
 This operation can be done manually or mechanically.

-For premium quality wines, the grapes are sorted on a table to remove berries that are not ripe enough or are rotten.
+For higher quality wines, the grapes are sorted on a table to remove berries that are not ripe enough or rotten.

 tri-raisin-blanc

-Sorting of white grapes on a table after the harvest arrives
+Sorting of white grape bunches on the table after the harvest arrives

 After being harvested, the berries are then destemmed.